LiorKogan/V1/README.md

 ![V1](Pictures/Q025-2.png)

-_**Q26:** Any person who is a member of at least one guild that Brandon Stark is a member of, and at least one guild that Brandon Stark is not a member of_ (four versions)
+_**Q26:** Any person who is a member of at least one guild that Brandon Stark is a member of and at least one guild that Brandon Stark is not a member of_ (four versions)

 ![V1](Pictures/Q026-1.png)